lu1salways/video-abstraction-tricks/README.md

 # video-abstraction-tricks
-Quick tricks for video manipulation and abstraction
+Quick tricks for video manipulation and abstraction *IMPORTANT: Please use as sole discretion respecting the original ffmpeg license agreements.

 The scripts that you find here will help you ease your work when manipulating or analysing video.